Chirag-ahir/SFC-Preparation/README.md

 A Process Builder is an automation tool that allows you to create processes that perform actions based on certain criteria.

 What is manual sharing?<br>
 Manual sharing is a way of granting access to individual records by manually sharing them with other users,roles or groups.
+When user left the company or deactivated manual sharing will be end.

 What is Escalation rules? <br>
 Escalation rules are rules that automatically escalate cases if they have not been resolved within a certain time frame or meet certain criteria such as priority or status.